-Implication: Due to this erratum, on an FST instruction the processor reports a numeric exception instead of reporting an exception because of a Null segment.
+Problem: If execution of an FST (Store Floating Point Value) instruction would generate both instead of reporting an exception because of a Null segment.
 If the numeric exception handler tries to access the FST data it will get a #GP fault.
-Intel has not observed this erratum with any commercially available software, or system.
+Intel has not observed this erratum with any commercially available software, or system access to the data that caused the fault.